 Nifty advances for second straight day

-New Delhi, Oct 6 (IANS) Nifty advanced for the second consecutive day on Friday aided by positive global cues.
-At close, Nifty was up 0.55 per cent or 107.8 points at 19653.5, said Deepak Jasani, Head of Retail Research at HDFC Securities.
+Mumbai, Oct 11 (IANS) Nifty held on to gains through Wednesday to advance for the second day, helped by positive global cues, said Deepak Jasani, Head of Retail Research at HDFC Securities.

-Volumes on the NSE were at multi-week lows.
-Broad market indices rose in line with the Nifty even as the advance decline ratio advanced further to 1.88:1, Jasani said.
+Volumes on the NSE kept improving day over day.
+The Small-cap index rose more than the Nifty even as the advance decline ratio remained high at 1.98:1.

-Global shares mostly rose on Friday in guarded trading ahead of a report on the US jobs market due Friday.
-Economists expect it to show hiring slowed to a pace of 163,000 jobs added in September from 187,000 in August.
+Global stocks edged higher on Wednesday, with investors cheered by Chinese stimulus hopes and a drop in bond yields, before the release of the latest Federal Reserve meeting minutes and US inflation figures, Jasani said.

-Investors worry that too strong a US job market could add to upward pressure on inflation and pressurise the US Fed to keep rates higher for longer, he added.
+Rise in risk appetite followed by dovish comments from US Federal Reserve officials which spurred optimism that the central bank might pause interest rate hike this year helped sentiments.
+However, a rally in European stocks stalled due to disappointing corporate news.

 Disclaimer: This story has not been edited by the Sakshi Post team and is auto-generated from syndicated feed.